 - have achieved or are on track to achieve an average result of H1 or H2A equivalent;

 - have chosen to undertake a full-time Masters by coursework or research or a PhD at one of our participating university partners;

-- have a field of study which, for PhD and Masters by research applicants has an ERA four digit FOR rating of 5 and Masters by coursework applicants, your proposed area of study must be in area of world-class standing.
-See FAQ number 7;
+- have a field of study which, for PhD and Masters by research applicants has an ERA four digit FOR rating of "well above world standard" and Masters by coursework applicants, your proposed area of study must be in area of world-class standing;

 - commence study in 2018.
 Current postgraduate students are not eligible;